How much do welders make?

 How to boost your welding business profit

-Once you’ve got your welding business off the ground, it’s time to understand how you can boost its earning potential.
+Once you’ve gotten your welding business off the ground, it’s time to understand how to boost its earning potential.
 Here, we’ll share some ideas for how you can increase your welding business profit.

 Pinpoint your USP

-Once you’ve settled on your USP, consider what kind of customer will need your services – will you be looking for work in the commercial sector or amongst homeowners?
+Once you’ve settled on your USP, consider what kind of customer will need your services.
+Will you be looking for work in the commercial sector or among homeowners?

 Invest in marketing

 As a self-employed welder, you’ll need to keep your diary full.
-So, it’s important to invest in marketing on an ongoing basis, even when you have enough leads to keep you busy for the next few weeks or months.
+It’s important to invest in marketing on an ongoing basis, even when you have enough leads to keep you busy.

 Here are some ideas for marketing your welding business: